dazinator/DnnPackager/README.md

 DnnPackager is a NuGet package that aims to streamline DotNetNuke development.

 1. When this Nuget package is added to a project within Visual Studio, it will:
-    - Enhance the build of that project to automatically produce the installation zip file on successful builds (containing all module content etc).
+    - Enhance the build of that project to automatically produce the DotNetNuke installation zip file on successful builds (containing all module content etc).
     - Automatically offers to add a `manifest.dnn` file, `licence.txt` file and a `ReleaseNotes.txt` file to the project.
     - Allows you to have build configuration specific manifest files, i.e a `manifest.[buildconfig].dnn` file.
 For example, you could add to your project a `manifest.debug.dnn`file which includes additional symbols (pdb) files.
 Now when you do a Debug build, your installation zip file will contain the debug version of the manifest instead of the default manifest file.